PRP Misconceptions in Sports Medicine: What Physicians and Athletes Should Know About PRP Therapy

 To summarize:

-• PRP is part of a broader treatment plan
+• PRP works best as part of a broader care plan

 Next Steps